 IT leaders at enablement-class companies have a hard time implementing basic tech.
 Optimization strategies don’t gain traction, and digital transformation doesn’t get a look in.
 Many enablement-class companies eventually slide off the industry radar and into oblivion.

-Businesses at this stage believe new technological developments give them an edge over the competition.
+Businesses at this stage believe the latest digital technologies give them an edge over the competition.
 With that in mind, they spend a sizable amount of their budgets on innovative products and create dedicated tech exploration teams.

 What lives in the great blue yonder — that fabled space beyond the apex of the S curve?
 Industry vision-class companies.
 These businesses live on the cutting edge of transformation.
 They don’t deal with legacy products at all; instead, they research and develop brand-new programs and game-changing products, which they use to gain a competitive advantage.